- ERP centric strategy is a serious medical condition.

 While not a physician, I have still successfully shown CIOs in companies that they can use point solutions to enhance their enterprise software categories, and that they don’t have to feel shameful about not “getting more out of the ERP system.”

 I also have a book titled The Real Story Behind ERP: Separating Fact from Fiction.
-This book can help stop ECS in its tracks, and it explains the entire history of ERP marketing, and then what happened in reality, and paradoxically how no one who said all the things that were used to sell ERP felt guilty afterward.
+This book can help stop ECS in its tracks, and it explains the entire history of ERP marketing, and then what happened in reality, and paradoxically how no one who said all the things that were used to sell ERP felt guilty afterwards.

 If you know someone who has ECS, send this book to them.
 I know that together we can beat this disease.